This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Lots of models feature some sort of grill combination with the offset smoker.
 Typically this comes in the form of grates over the smoke box, but some have the option to grill in the main chamber too.

 - Offset smokers are heavy relative to other types of grills and smokers.
 That means they’re not ideal for smoking on the go.
-The in home models typically weigh minimum 100 pounds and most are well more than that.

 - In addition to the weight, they take up a lot of space.
 Naturally, the smoke box is an extension that you’d normally not have included on a regular smoker or grill.
 You need to have a fair amount of space set aside for an offset smoker.